 My birds are not fed commercial feed with antibiotics or additives in liquid form.
 My focus is to give them the safest and healthiest environment that I can, and letting their immune systems take care of whatever germs they might run into.

-Chris Albertin has the following certifications:
+Chris Albertin has a degree in Agriculture and the following certifications:

 1 Naturalist Certification 2014